 Fluid Mechanics

-Fluid mechanics

-the machinery that of

-Applications include

-pumps, fans, turbine

-specialization in fluir

-related equipment a

-and air in the environ Fluid mechanics is concerned with the motions of liquids and gases and the machinery that causes that motion (e.g., pumps) or uses it (e.g., windmills).
+Fluid mechanics is concerned with the motions of liquids and gases and the machinery that causes that motion (e.g., pumps) or uses it (e.g., windmills).
 Applications include acoustics, aerodynamics, meteorology, pollutant dispersion, pumps, fans, turbines, pipelines, and lubrication.
-Mechanical engineers with a specialization in fluid mechanics, design, and improve a wide range of fluidsrelated equipment as well as investigate concerns related to the flow of water and air in the environment.
+Mechanical engineers with a specialization in fluid mechanics, design, and improve a wide range of fluids-related equipment as well as investigate concerns related to the flow of water and air in the environment.
 Another major area of work for mechanical engineers with a fluid mechanics background is in the aerodynamics industry designing everything from wings to jet engines.